Faculty and Staff Resources

 What You Can Do

 Talk to the student directly and express your concern.
-Give the student the Counseling Center phone number (257-8701) and location (106 Frazee Hall) and encourage him/her to make an appointment.
+Give the student the Counseling Center phone number (257-8701) and website and encourage them to make an appointment.

-If the situation is an emergency: Call the Counseling Center (257-8701) and state, "This is an emergency.
+If the situation is a crisis/urgent: Call the Counseling Center (257-8701) and state, "This is a crisis/urgent situation.
 The student needs an appointment immediately."

 If a student has a weapon or threatens you, call 911.

-We consider a situation to be an emergency when there is:
+We consider a situation to be a crisis when there is:

 - Imminent danger of physical harm to self and/or others, and/or